 AIR-COOLED LONG-DRAW SYSTEMS

 The air-cooled long-draw system is the other traditional method of dispensing draft beer.
-Bar owners are still utilizing this method, but the guidelines for locating the walk-in cooler are strict:
+Bar owners still use this method.
+However, the guidelines for locating the walk-in cooler are strict:

 - The walk-in cooler cannot be more than 25′ from the draft beer tower

 - Deduct 5′ from the above distance for each 90 degree turn

 Draft beer is delivered from the walk-in cooler to the tower via a mechanical duct (“Shaft”).
 The shaft houses a number of PVC product lines, each of which contains a different brand of beer. the greatest separation from the tower to the walk-in cooler cannot exceed 20′.
 This is because every installation requires at least one 90 degree turn (for the shaft).
 Therefore, the optimal location for the walk-in cooler is directly above or below the bar.